Can you please tell us a little bit about yourself and your career?

 That’s another change that’s probably happened over time as well: there’s been less focus on the sports drinks and simple sugar carbohydrate supplementing for sport and there’s been more focus on the natural sources.
-The lolly thing is the one thing I say no to, but otherwise it’s more working with the individual athletes and what they need more than anything.
-I tend to not love team rules because there’s so many different individual needs within a sport.
+The lolly thing is the one thing I say no to, but otherwise, it’s more working with the individual athletes and what they need more than anything.
+I tend to not love team rules because there are so many different individual needs within a sport.

 Is there anything else you would like to add?

-Just thinking about students and more recently graduated dietitians who are interested in getting involved in sports nutrition, when I graduated there was probably a similar amount of work, but there were less people interested in it I think.
-In fact, there is probably more work around now.
+Just thinking about students and more recently graduated dietitians who are interested in getting involved in sports nutrition, when I graduated there was probably a similar amount of work, but there were fewer people interested in it I think.
+In fact, there is probably more work available now.
 But it’s trying to just get experience and talking to other dietitians and doing some volunteering—not that you want to be working for free for too long, but just to get some experience.
 And get involved with Sports Dietitians Australia and get to their meetings, you might be able to meet other Dietitians, who can be great sources of new opportunities.

 Saying this, I love working in sports nutrition, with elite athletes but also with all the great individuals who want to do their best to be their best!
 I have just finished a book ‘Super Food for Performance – in Work, Sport and Life’ that incorporates some of the things I have learnt over the years via both theory and experience.
 This book is designed to help people who want to get the best out of themselves in whatever you do, and how to apply the habits of elite athletes to help you perform at your best.
 It includes plenty of practical meal and snack ideas, to not only help you understand how nutrition can impact your health, energy levels and performance but also put it into practice!